mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Group Extensions

 A group's extensions are first set by the group's creator and then updated by GroupContextExtensions proposals.
-A GroupContextExtension proposal sent as a PublicMessage leaks the group's extensions.
+A GroupContextExtensions proposal sent as a PublicMessage leaks the group's extensions.

 A new member learns the group's extensions via a GroupInfo object.
 When the new